prurigro/darkcloud-tmuxconfig/README.md

 | `W`                                     | Write scrollback buffer to file                                                        |
 | `Alt-[0-9]` (no prefix)                 | Switch directly to the given window                                                    |

-## Italics Support

-Tmux supports italics if your terminal does, but the terminfo files _screen_ and _screen-256color_ don't advertise this, and most programs will display reversed text when it should be italics.
-To fix this, run: `tmux-italics-terminfo`, then follow the instructions it displays by changing `set-option -g default-terminal "screen-256color"` to `set-option -g default-terminal "screen-256color-it"` in your _tmux.conf_.
-You'll want to make sure your _/etc/bash.bashrc_, _/etc/dircolors_, possibly **vim** and any other terminal applications that check the `$TERM` variable have _screen-it_ and _screen-256color-it_ added.

 ## Credits

 * Written by Kevin MacMartin: [GitHub Projects](https://github.com/prurigro) | [Arch Linux AUR Packages](https://aur.archlinux.org/packages/?SeB=m&K=prurigro)